full-time-vs-part-time-student-what-are-the-differences

 Shares

 After the overwhelming decision of what college to choose, there is yet another decision to make: choosing between being a full-time vs. part-time student.
 Each approach has its benefits, but what is best for you?
-In this article, we will list and elaborate on some of the main advantages of each decision.
-Let’s dive right in.

 What Is a Full-Time Student?

-The most evident distinction between a full-time and part-time student is the number of credit hours taken during a semester.
+The most evident distinction between a full-time vs. part-time student is the number of credit hours taken during a semester.
 To be considered a full-time student, you must be enrolled in at least twelve credits (approximately four classes).

 In a few words, students are typically classed as full-time if they take more than half of a regular course load.